Gael-Lopes-Da-Silva/PackagedVSCode-/README.md

 Description
 ------------------------------------------------------------------

-Packaged is a simple extension that install all of my other extension.
+Packaged is a simple extension that install all of my other extensions.

 How to build